wn-doolittle/caliper-spec/caliper.md

 * `type`: the string value term `ViewEvent` MUST be specified.
 * `actor`: the [Person](#person) who initiated this ViewEvent MUST be specified.
 * `action`: the action or predicate that binds the actor or subject to the object MUST be specified.
 The value range is limited to the action terms listed above.
 * `object`: the [DigitalResource](#digitalResource) that comprises the object of this ViewEvent MUST be specified.
-DigitalResource is a generic type that is subclassed for greater type specificity.
-Utilize DigitalResource only if no suitable subclass exists to represent the object.
+DigitalResource is a generic type that is subtyped for greater type specificity.
+Utilize DigitalResource only if no suitable subtype exists to represent the object.

 #### Example ViewEvent viewed (with extensions)
 ```json